aburk3/js-dom-and-events-selecting-single-elements-readme-online-web-sp-000/README.md

 ## Problem Statement

-The Document Object Model, or DOM, allows us to access page elements via JavaScript and perform variety of actions with them.
+The Document Object Model, or DOM, allows us to access page elements via JavaScript and perform a variety of actions with them.
 But before we can do anything, we have to understand more about the DOM's structure and how JavaScript interacts with it.

 ## Objectives